-Ultimately, they want to empower birthmothers to make decisions that are best for her and her baby.
+As mentioned, Texas Adoption Center offers financial help for pregnant mothers who have chosen adoption.
+Ultimately, we want to empower birthmothers to make decisions that are best for them and their baby.
 That means, as an expectant birth mother, you are in control every step of the way through the adoption process.

 If you wish, you can choose the family your baby is placed with.
 Then, you can choose what kind of relationship you want to have with the adoptive family.

+In the end, Texas Adoption Center is dedicated to your happiness and well-being.
+We are both modern and down-to-earth, providing you with the best care and support possible.
 When you leave Texas Adoption Center’s program, you can have a solid foundation moving forward.
 Texas Adoption Center will still be there for you, though!
-They will help support you for the rest of your life.
+We will help support you for the rest of your life.